insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 And voila. everything works. or does it?
 Since practise beats theory everytime, let's get down to browsers and POSTMAN.

-## Putting it all together.
+## Practise - Putting it all together.

 Okay, lets get down to it.

-####   Add Application into AD.
+####   Practise - Add Application into AD.
 Save the *tenantId, clientId and clientSecret*.
 -   Added a new application called 'Postman' in the linked Azure Active Directory through Azure portal.
 -   Specify 'Read User and Shared Calendars' in the permissions panel, and explicitly granted those permissions.
 Through this, we are implementing *OAuth On-Behalf-Of-Consent flow*.
-Otherwise, we would have an intermediate screen after entering our windows credentials where we would have to accept the use of these permissions.
+Otherwise, we would have an intermediate screen after entering our Windows credentials where we would have to accept the use of these permissions.
 -   Add two response_uri, one for Postman REST client to use the response auth code, and one to see the raw http auth request and response in a browser window myself.
 For Postman I added `https://www.getpostman.com/oauth2/callback`, as per Postman REST client requirements, and a second one, `http://localhost/myapp/` for my browser based calls.

 Once done, we keep the following key-values (*not exact, of course*) handy.